danilocneto/danilocneto/README.md

 <h1>👋 Hey there!
 I'm Danilo </h1>
 <h2>🎓 Computer Science Student @ Inteli - Institute of Technology & Leadership 💻 </h2>
 <p> 🔍 Passionate about machine learning, blockchain technology, entrepreneurship and Tennis 🎾</p>
-<p>💡 "My interest in technology comes from its versatility and power to solve all kinds of problems, creating opportunities and accessibility in all aspects of society.
-I enjoy exploring different fields, both in life and work, and technology is a fantastic way to connects us to what we love, allowing us to go beyond limits."</p>
+<p>💡 "My interest in technology comes from its versatility and power to solve all kinds of problems, bringing opportunities and accessibility in most aspects of society.
+I've always enjoyed exploring different fields, both in life and work, and technology is a fantastic way to connects us to what we love, allowing us to go beyond limits."</p>
 <p>⚡️ "I’m excited to embrace new experiences, build connections, take on challenges, and be part of this incredible community @ Inteli."</p>
 <h3>🚀 Languages and Tools I Use</h3>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="42" height="42" /></a>